3 minute read

-The Training and Development Agency for Schools (TDA) introduced differentiation in the classroom as a method of identifying pupils with different strengths and weaknesses, and to facilitate their best chance of learning.
-Differentiation helps teachers cater for pupils with varying levels of readiness to learn, interest and ability, and guides teachers on the best way to engage them.
-This is the first of our four-part differentiation series, to give teachers the best information on teaching different types of learners.
+The Training and Development Agency for Schools (TDA) introduced differentiation in the classroom to identify pupils with different strengths and weaknesses to help increase their best chance of learning.
+Differentiation helps teachers get to know pupils with varying levels of readiness to learn.
+Learn more about teaching different types of learners.

-Firstly, it is important to outline the differences between learning profiles and their key attributes, so teachers know how to identify them in their classroom.
-There are seven main profiles to be aware of.
+Outlining the differences between learning profiles and their key attributes so teachers know how to identify them in their classroom is an important first step.
+There are seven main profiles:

 1. The invisible child

-This student is likely to be quiet and withdrawn, generally making his or her way through school without any significant impact, good or bad.
+This student is likely to be quiet and withdrawn, generally making their way through school without any significant impact, good or bad.
 This learner will often be in the middle set for core subjects like Science, Mathematics and English, will achieve average test scores that parents and teachers don’t feel require any extra attention.

 2. The underachiever